chrisvrose/jack/README.md

 * The non-essential folder is non essential.
 You may delete it, but why waste energy?
 Let it be.

 * Sorry for the commit names.
 We ae trying our best to sound more professional :(.

+* The `conv_commit` file can be deleted without harm

+### Debian-based Linux Version Issues

+Yeah, it is something in Debian-based distributions (probably others too) that python has `real big` issues.
+In there, `python` stands for Python v2.7, which basically trashes our project.

+Ubuntu, especially is no exception (Ubuntu being the platform it is also tested on).
+You will notice this as "syntax" issues, especially in the `send_message.py`.

+The `fix-py3.sh` script creates 2 files which you can use.
+Run it to create and/or update those files.

 ### Who do I talk to? ###